FabricFabricPlatform

 • Lowercase letters, digits, hyphens.

-• One word if possible (lending), two with a hyphen if the domain is genuinely composite (borrower-portal).
+• One word if possible (orders), two with a hyphen if the domain is genuinely composite (external-portal).

 • Avoid abbreviations that mean nothing in five years.